 ACT Voluntary Abrasion Guideline for Coated Fabrics

-• 50,000 double rubs minimum = suitable for commercial heavy traffic/public spaces.
+• 50,000 double rubs Wyzenbeek = suitable for commercial high traffic/public spaces.

-In an effort to bring further clarity to the appropriate consideration of double rub numbers, as of April 1, 2015, textile companies and furniture manufacturers that use the ACT certification mark for abrasion on their samples will now include the following statement whenever publishing test results in excess of 100,000 double rubs:
+In an effort to bring further clarity to the appropriate consideration of Wyzenbeek and Martindale test results, textile companies and furniture manufacturers that use the ACT certification mark for abrasion on their samples must include the following statement whenever publishing test results exceeding the ACT high-traffic abrasion guideline.

 ACT reminds you that there are many points to consider when specifying textiles.
-Wyzenbeek double rub numbers are only part of the equation in fully assessing a textile’s predicted durability and appearance retention.
+Wyzenbeek and Martindale test results are only part of the equation in fully assessing a textile’s predicted durability and appearance retention.
 All of the following issues should be included in any such assessment:

 Collectively, these considerations will facilitate your selection of the most appropriate fabric for the project.